 If the contract parameters a and b were endogenous, chosen optimally by shareholders, then a and b in (15) would implicitly depend on λ{AM} .
-In a companion paper (Kashyap, Kovrijnykh, Li, and Pavlova, 2018) we analyze optimal contracts chosen by shareholders in a similar environment.
-Deriving analytical results for the contract parameters as a function of λ{AM} is difficult in general, so we use a numerical example to study the relationship.
+In a companion paper (Kashyap, Kovrijnykh, Li, and Pavlova, 2019), we analyze optimal contracts chosen by shareholders in a similar environment.
+Deriving analytical results for the contract parameters as a function of λ{AM} is difficult in general, so we study the relationship numerically, and show that the benchmark inclusion subsidy is increasing in λ{AM} even if a and b are endogenously determined.